 - Beta blockers can slow a rapid heart rate and lower your blood pressure.

-- ACE inhibitors relax your blood vessels and reduce strain on your heart.
+- ACE inhibitors are recommended for some people.
+These medicines relax the blood vessels and reduce strain on the heart.
 They also lower blood pressure.

 Cardiac Rehabilitation